Apprx. 18 mins read.

-The noise of machinery was coming from a ragged hole torn through the tenemants foundations.
-Ward poked his head over the lip and looked…‘Down there?’
+They’d come to a ragged crater torn through the sewer’s foundations and Ward poked his head over the lip to look beyond.

-‘We’re going to send her through soon,’ said Time.
-‘It’s almost ready.
-With the drills striking oil again the rigs will run.’
+‘They’ll be coming through soon,’ said Time.
+‘Then with the deal done and the drills striking oil again the rigs will run.’

-‘Take this,’ Ward gave her one end of Times spine, ‘and don’t let go.’
+‘Take this,’ Ward gave her one end, ‘and don’t let go.’

 ‘It doesn’t matter, just be here when I get back.’

 Ward was beginning to wonder how far down the spill really went because as he looked at the shapes swirling beneath his daughter more swam into view.
 They looked like the squid that hunted whales in the sea’s depths were sunlight never reached, although he was sure they were something far worse.
 But Gem was still resting on the surface and there was no time anymore.
 Ward took a breath of air that made his lungs ache, and for a moment he felt like he had when Liv had told him she had a kid inside her.

 You can support my work by clicking on the link below: